Crypto-TII/FANNG-MPC-Converter/MPCTo2PCConverter/proj/scripts/README.md

 test_mode = "3p"
 taas = True
 ```
-This requires the dealer tables to be created by taaslib(follow the instructions on the [taaslib repo](https://bitbucket.org/tiicrypto/tii-taaslib/src/master/)) and then does the conversion from 3 Party to 2 Party for the shares.
+This requires the dealer tables to be created by taaslib(follow the instructions on the taaslib repo(taaslib will be released in future). and then does the conversion from 3 Party to 2 Party for the shares.
 This mode will only create the tables using the [fill_db.py](fill_db.py) for Model Owner, Super Dealer and Client.

 #### Configurations for testing